 There are many cafes, restaurants and bars to choose from.
 My favourite restaurant is called "Nacional" and is located close to the post office.
 And my favourite cafe is pictured next.
 There isn't a lot of indoor seating at this cafe, but there is a good seating area outside.

 There are plenty of churches anywhere you go in the Azores, and Ponta Delgada has many of them.
-I put a couple of pictures here of two of the churches
+I put a couple of pictures here of a few of the churches

 I have not included pictures of the shopping centers in the city or of the storefronts along the streets.
 There are two shopping centers in the city.
 The largest is called Parque Atlantico and the other is Solmar Center.
 Solmar Center is on the avenue close to the marina and offers a free wi-fi spot.